nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 3.2.
 Daily route planning feature
 #### Current Implementation
-The current implementation is facilitated by `DailyRoute` class, with the `AddDailyRouteCommand` and `ShowDailyRouteCommand` subclasses invoking methods that the `DailyRoute` class provides. </br>
+The current implementation is facilitated by `DailyRoute` class, with the `AddDailyRouteCommand`, `ShowDailyRouteCommand` and `DeleteDailyRouteCommand` subclasses invoking methods that the `DailyRoute` class provides. </br>
-`AddDailyRouteCommand`, `ClearDailyRouteCommand` and `ShowDailyRouteCommand` extend `Command` (superclass), where `AddDailyRouteCommand` implements the feature of adding the schedule of the day to the `DailyRoute` object and `ShowDailyRouteCommand` accesses the `DailyRoute` object to retrieve an ArrayList with the location schedule provided from the `AddDailyRouteCommand` and run the routing algorithm present in the `Router` object. <br />
+`AddDailyRouteCommand`, `ClearDailyRouteCommand` and `DeleteDailyRouteCommand` extend `Command` (superclass). `AddDailyRouteCommand` implements the feature of adding the schedule of the day to the `DailyRoute` object. `ShowDailyRouteCommand` accesses the `DailyRoute` object to retrieve an ArrayList with the location schedule provided from the `AddDailyRouteCommand` and run the routing algorithm present in the `Router` object. `DeleteDailyRouteCommand` clears the schedule mapped to the selected day.<br />
 Additionally, `DailyRoute` implements the following operations:

 `addDailyRoute(String ,ArrayList<String>)` — Maps the inputted day string to the inputted ArrayList of the schedule of the day in a hashmap . <br />